docker-archive/classicswarm/docs/status-code-comparison-to-docker.md

 ---
 description: Swarm API response codes
 keywords: docker, swarm, response, code, api
-title: Swarm vs. Engine response codes
 ---

+# Classic Swarm vs. Engine response codes

 Docker Engine provides a REST API for making calls to the Engine daemon.
 Docker Swarm allows a caller to make the same calls to a cluster of Engine daemons.
 While the API calls are the same, the API response status codes do differ.
 This document explains the differences.